ewijohnson/johnson_eric_data_mashup_project/Documentation/video_game_music_mp3_downloads_documentation.md

 ### Data Cleaning Assessment
-This dataset needs very little data cleaning, in part because I formatted the data how I wanted it to look as I was web scraping it and collecting it in a .txt file.
-I will need to remove any Japanese characters from titles, but from a brief look through the data, I only found one album name that will need this done.
-Because there's so little to fix, I will just clean this data by hand, as it will take no more than 5-10 minutes.
+This dataset needed very little data cleaning, in part because I formatted the data how I wanted it to look as I was web scraping it and collecting it in a .txt file.
+I will need to remove any Japanese characters from titles.
+Because there's so little to fix, I cleaned this data by hand, as it took no more than 15-30 minutes.

+I did end up having to write a script to replace the separators ("replacing_separators.py") because of various punctuations in the soundtrack titles that were causing the file to initially not be read into Jupyter Notebooks correctly.
+This was a short, simple script to write and replace any separation commas with semi-colons, leaving commas in titles intact.

+I also used OpenRefine to standardize many of the soundtrack titles with what was in other datasets.
+For example, the game "Pokemon Black and White" was reformatted to "Pokemon Black/white" to have a standard title variation across all datasets.

 ### Authorship, Attribution, Provenance